bocaj111004/ESPLibrary/README.md

 ESPLibrary:SetTracerOrigin(string) -- Sets where the tracers come from on the screen (Can only be either "Bottom, "Top", "Center" or "Mouse")

-ESPLibrary:Unload() -- Unloads the library
+ESPLibrary:Unload() -- Unloads the library, removing all highlights and preventing any more objects being highlighted

 ```